-As mentioned above, the Ministry references the Canadian Standards Association's CAN/CSA-Z432, Safeguarding of Machinery.
+As mentioned above, the MOL references the Canadian Standards Association's CAN/CSA-Z432, Safeguarding of Machinery standard first published in 1994, (soon to be replaced by CSA Standard Z432-03, Safeguarding of Machinery, Occupational Health and Safety).

-This Standard specifies legal requirements for the design, manufacture (including re-manufacture and rebuilding), installation, maintenance, operation, and safeguarding of industrial equipment to prevent injuries and accidents and enhance the safety of personnel who operate, setup and maintain machinery.
+This Standard specifies legal requirements for the design, manufacture (including remanufacture and rebuilding), installation, maintenance, operation, and safeguarding of industrial equipment to prevent injuries and accidents and enhance the safety of personnel who operate, setup and maintain machinery.

-NOTE: The Workers Health & Safety Centre has a three-hour hazard specific module on Moving Machine Parts and a module and Resource Line on Lockout.
+NOTE: The Workers Health & Safety Centre has a three-hour hazard specific module on Machine Guarding and a module and Resource Line on Lockout.